FDA 510(k) & ISO Certified

 Coverage where it counts

-Addresses the sacrum and buttocks — 59% of all pressure wound sites — with the current form factor.
+Addresses the sacrum and buttocks — 59% of all pressure wound sites.
 Electrical stimulation restores blood flow and oxygenation to at-risk tissue, preventing ischemic injury before it forms.

 Staff-independent efficacy